ianofearth/personal-profile-3/README.md

 #Author Name: Ian Bevel
 #Program Name: Personal Portfolio
 #NOTES: IMPORTANT!!!
 <p>There is a single seeded admin.
-This is the only user with all capabilities of the side, including adding and deleting most items.
+This is the only user with all capabilities of the site, including adding and deleting most items.
 Here are the details:</p>
 <ul>
 <li>Username: "admin"</li>
 <li>Password: "1234"</li>